Labours of Hercules: Aftermath

 After completing the twelve labours, one tradition says that Heracles joined Jason and the Argonauts in their quest for the Golden Fleece.
 However, Herodorus (c.
 400 BC) disputed this and denied that Heracles ever sailed with the Argonauts.
 According to a separate tradition (e.g., Argonautica) Heracles accompanied the Argonauts but did not travel with them as far as Colchis.

 According to Euripides's play Herakles, it is at this point after his labours are completed and he is returning home to meet his wife and family that Heracles is driven mad and kills them, after which he is exiled from Thebes and leaves for Athens.

-Other versions tell the epilogue of Hercules becoming the general of an army, and conquering and pillaging various cities, one of which he was able to obtain a princess (versions vary on her name).
-Hercules' wife, thinking he would have an affair with her, was so desperate as to believe that a centaur's blood was a love potion and dipped Hercules' clothes with it.
-As it was truly poison, Hercules screamed in agony and begged Iolaus to burn him on a funeral pyre.
+Other versions tell the epilogue of Hercules becoming the general of an army, and conquering and pillaging various cities, from one of which he obtained a princess, whose name varies in different accounts.
+Hercules's wife, thinking he would have an affair with her, was so desperate as to believe that a centaur's blood was a love potion and dipped Hercules's clothes with it.
+As it was in fact poison, Hercules screamed in agony and begged Iolaus to burn him on a funeral pyre.

-Allegorical interpretation
+Rationalising interpretations

-Some ancient Greeks found allegorical meanings of a moral, psychological or philosophical nature in the Labours of Heracles.
-This trend became more prominent in the Renaissance.
+Some ancient authors attempted to rationalise myths and provide euhemeristic, metaphorical, or allegorical meanings for the Labours of Heracles.
 For example, Heraclitus the Grammarian wrote in his Homeric Problems:

 I turn to Heracles.
 We must not suppose he attained such power in those days as a result of his physical strength.
 Rather, he was a man of intellect, an initiate in heavenly wisdom, who, as it were, shed light on philosophy, which had been hidden in deep darkness.
-The most authoritative of the Stoics agree with this account....
+The most authoritative of the Stoics agree with this account ...
 The (Erymanthian) boar which he overcame is the common incontinence of men; the (Nemean) lion is the indiscriminate rush towards improper goals; in the same way, by fettering irrational passions he gave rise to the belief that he had fettered the violent (Cretan) bull.
 He banished cowardice also from the world, in the shape of the hind of Ceryneia.
-There was another "labor" too, not properly so called, in which he cleared out the mass of dung (from the Augean stables) — in other words, the foulness that disfigures humanity.
+There was another "labor" too, not properly so called, in which he cleared out the mass of dung (from the Augean stables)—in other words, the foulness that disfigures humanity.
 The (Stymphalian) birds he scattered are the windy hopes that feed our lives; the many-headed hydra that he burned, as it were, with the fires of exhortation, is pleasure, which begins to grow again as soon as it is cut out.